codewars/docs/content/languages/c/authoring/memory-management-techniques.md

 ### Memory managed by the solution

-Opposite of memory managed by the test suite is the approach of pushing the responsibility to the user.
+The opposite of managing memory in the test suite is the approach of delegating the responsibility to the solver.
 This way, tests do not need to worry about problematic aspects of memory management, kata authors give freedom of implementation to users, and can reduce the boilerplate required to implement memory management.

 #### Symmetric functions for allocation and deallocation

-This idea basically boils down to asking users to provide their equivalents of allocation and deallocation functions.
-Solution function is responsible not only for solving the task, but also for allocation of the memory, and storing of book-keeping information.
-Clean-up function is responsible for releasing resources.
+This idea basically boils down to asking users to provide their equivalents of allocation and de-allocation functions.
+The solution function is responsible not only for solving the task, but also for allocation of memory and storing of book-keeping information.
+The clean-up function is responsible for releasing resources.

-There's many possible ways of implementing the allocation scheme and corresponding clean-up function, and its usage usually ends up being similar to the [naive approach](#naive-approach-malloc-in-the-solution-and-free-in-tests) described in the beginning.
-Example implementation could be similar to:
+There are many possible ways of implementing the allocation scheme and corresponding clean-up function, and its usage usually ends up being similar to the [naive approach](#naive-approach-malloc-in-the-solution-and-free-in-tests) described in the beginning.
+An example implementation could be similar to:

 <details>

 Kata task:

-> Given initial generation of a Game of Life population, return the state and the size of the game world after `n` generations.
+> Given the initial generation of a Game of Life population, return the state and size of the game world after `n` generations.

 Solution: